WiMank/MoonWriterService/README.md

 # MoonWriterService

-Service for checking purchases in Google Play written in clean architecture.
+Service for checking purchases in Google Play written on Go using clean architecture.
+The service is designed for the Moon Writer application.